 Squier Sonic Stratocasters

-The Squier Sonic series is your entry to the world of the Stratocaster, and it’s an awesome choice for the beginning guitarist.
-Whether you choose the hardtail with three single-coil pickups or the classic vibrato bridge with a humbucker in the bridge position, they've got all the essential Strat tone and playability right at your fingertips and ready to go.
-Also available is a ready-to-go Sonic Electric Guitar Pack which includes a Squier Frontman amp, guitar strap, picks and a cable.
+The Squier Sonic Stratocaster is an awesome choice for beginning guitarists.
+Whether you choose the hardtail with three single-coil pickups or the classic vibrato bridge with a humbucker in the bridge position, they've got all the essential Strat tone and playability right at your fingertips.
+Also available is a ready-to-go Sonic Electric Guitar Pack that includes a Squier Frontman amp, guitar strap, picks and a cable.

 Pictured: Squier Sonic Stratocaster HT in Arctic White